Hosnooo/quadrotor-lqr-mpc-nmpc/README.md

 ### 1. LQR

-An infinite-horizon LQR controller is designed using the linearized hover model.
+An infinite-horizon LQR controller is designed using the hover-linearized model.
 The controller is applied to both the linearized plant and the full nonlinear plant.

 ### 2. Linear MPC

-The linear MPC controller uses the hover-linearized model in deviation form.
+The Linear MPC controller uses the hover-linearized model in deviation form.
 The continuous-time linear model is discretized using zero-order hold, and the MPC problem is solved as a quadratic program.

 ### 3. Nonlinear MPC

-The nonlinear MPC controller uses the full nonlinear quadrotor dynamics.
-The prediction model is discretized using RK4 integration, and the controller is formulated as a multiple-shooting nonlinear program.
+The Nonlinear MPC controller uses the full nonlinear quadrotor dynamics.
+The prediction model is discretized using fourth-order Runge-Kutta integration, and the controller is formulated as a multiple-shooting nonlinear program.

-### 4. PMP / Direct Multiple Shooting OCP
+### 4. PMP / Direct Multiple-Shooting OCP

 A finite-horizon nonlinear optimal control problem is solved using direct multiple shooting with CasADi and Ipopt.
-This gives a benchmark optimal trajectory and includes PMP residual diagnostics.
+This provides a benchmark optimal trajectory and includes PMP residual diagnostics.

 ---